IBM-Cloud/docs/services/DevOpsInsights/jenkins_pipeline.md

 * `publishDeployRecord`, which publishes deployment records to DevOps Insights
 * `evaluateGate`, which enforces DevOps Insights policies

 Add these steps to your pipeline definition wherever you need them to run.
-For example, you might upload test results after running a test, and then evaluate those results at a gate after they are uploaded.
+For example, you might upload test results after you run a test and then evaluate those results at a gate after they are uploaded.

 ### Publishing build records